Consistent order estimation and minimal penalties: Strongly consistent order estimation

 \section{Strongly consistent order estimation}

-The goal of this section is to apply the results of sections \ref{sec:pathwise} and \ref{sec:entropy} to identify what penalties and cutoffs yield strong consistency of penalized likelihood order estimators.
-We first develop some general consistency and inconsistency results, and then consider specifically the problem of mixture order estimation.
+The goal of this section is to apply the results of section \ref{sec:pathwise} to identify what penalties and cutoffs yield strongly consistent order estimators.
+We first develop some general consistency and inconsistency results, and then consider specifically the challenging problem of mixture order estimation.